spencerbruce/coms4444-soccer/README.md

 ```

 ## Submission
+You will be submitting your created team folder, which includes the implemented `Player` class and any other helper classes you create.
+We ask that you please do not modify any code in the `sim` or `random` directories, especially the simulator, when you submit your code.
+This makes it easier for us to merge in your code.

 To submit your code for each class and for the final deliverable of the project, you will create a pull request to merge your forked repository's *master* branch into the TA's base repository's *master* branch.
 The TA will merge the commits from the pull request after the deliverable deadline has passed.
 The base repository will be updated before the start of the next class meeting.

 ## Simulator